srikanth-narayanan/Traffic-Sign-Classifier/README.md

 The final step in the pre processing methods is to identify normalisation methods.
 Two different normalisation methods was experimented.

-1. Feature Score - This normalisation is one of the most common and work better when the data is normally distributed.
+1. Feature Score - This normalisation is one of the most common and works better when the data is normally distributed.

 2. Min Max Scaler or Feature Scaling - Feature scaling is used to bring all values into a range of [0,1].
 It is also called unity based normalisation.

 The feature score method performed better than min max scaler and hence it was used in the final preprocessing.

 In order to build a robust model, the training data set should also be robust.
-Hence I augmented the entire training set and concatenated them to make double size data, which have images that are blurry, unsharp but also an equivalent preprocessed alias.
-The entire data set was final step was to normalise the entire dataset with feature score normalisation.
+The training set was augmented and concatenated to make twice the size of training data, which have images that are blurry, unsharp but also an equivalent preprocessed alias.

 The following is an example of an original image and an augmented image: